The Debutante

 They may have just been three seemingly innocuous little words, but to Issy, they were way more than that: Be my date?

-She’d somehow been able to persuade her mum to buy her a fitted, red dress with a low, beaded bodice and high side slit for the prom.
+She’d been able to persuade her mum to buy her a fitted, red dress with a low, beaded bodice and high side slit for the prom.
 She’d harped on about it so much that she’d worn down both her mum’s defences and her better judgement.
-All Steph’s fantasies for the past three months had been about Chad’s reaction when he saw her in the dress – which she was sure he would be unable to resist – and now priggish Issy Worthing, with her ethereal, olde-worlde beauty, formidable lineage, and ancestral stately home, had done the unthinkable by breaking the girl-code and stealing him from right under her nose.
+All Steph’s fantasies for the past three months had been about Chad’s reaction when he saw her in the dress – which she was sure he would be unable to resist – and now priggish Issy Worthing, with her ethereal, olde-worlde beauty, formidable lineage, and ancestral stately home, had done the unthinkable by breaking the unwritten rule and stealing him from right under her nose.

 Fortunately for Steph, the kerfuffle in the back row hadn’t escaped Miss Partridge’s attention either.
 She nudged her glasses back up her nose, as she had a habit of doing.